marshallgallatin/marshallgallatin.github.io/_posts/2015-8-30-Introduction.md

 One of the things that I always find interesting is the difficulty other students seem to have when setting up the build toolchain for a new class.
 Maybe this is where experience does me a favor, I'm just always surprised that CS students can't figure out how to Google for the answer.
 It takes all my strength not to post [lmgtfy](http://www.lmgtfy.com/?q=How+to+google) links in every thread on piazza.
 The ability to research and find the answer yourself is a valuable skill in the workplace.

-I'm really glad we're using Google Test, we use it at work and the framework is pretty awesome.
+I'm really glad we're using Google Test, the framework is pretty awesome.
 I can't wait to bust out the TEST_P tests.
 As someone who works in the industry, I see what Downing is doing requiring the use of these build tools.
 We use most of these kinds of tools at work every day, and while it may be overkill for a small object-oriented programming class, it is definitely going to be a valuable experience in the long run.
 I'm looking forward to figuring out the TravisCI stuff when it comes up.

 ### Protip of the week ###